 Both of us moved with our families when we were very young, meaning our extended families live far away.
 So neither of us has ever experienced a large family holiday gathering, which included aunts, uncles, cousins, or grandparents.

-I’m not complaining or lamenting here because it is what it is, and of course our own parents took care to offer us and our siblings lovely holiday celebrations when we were growing up.
+I’m not complaining here because it is what it is, and of course our own parents took care to offer us and our siblings lovely holiday celebrations when we were growing up.
 All I’m saying is that neither of us is accustomed to large family gatherings.